-In order to enter Cuba you must fulfill some mandatory requirements such as: apply for a Cuba tourist visa.
+In order to enter Cuba, you must fulfill some mandatory requirements such as: apply for a Cuba tourist visa.
 The visa must be obtained in advance, and to do it easier we offer you a simplified online application form.

-Another requirement that is indispensable is the hiring of a travel medical insurance.
+Another requirement that is indispensable is the hiring of travel medical insurance.
 The insurance must have 24-hour medical assistance and repatriation service.
-And if it is within your possibilities, an insurance against all risk, since loss or theft of luggage is something that can happen in Cuba.
+And if it is within your possibilities, insurance against all risk, since loss or theft of luggage is something that can happen in Cuba.

 Although it is not obligatory, it is recommended that you have the following vaccinations: Hepatitis A, B, Typhoid Fever, Tetanus-Diphtheria and Rabies.

-The currency used by tourists is the CUC, and in the different banks in Havana you can change your currency for CUC.
+The currency used by tourists is the CUC, and in the different banks in Havana, you can change your currency for CUC.
 If you plan to take dollars, don’t do it since they charge extra charges to change dollars.
 The best thing is to take Euros and exchange them for CUC.